 - Difficulty learning a new language

-*These characteristics are not exclusive to CAPD and may be present with other disorders.
+Note that these characteristics are not exclusive to CAPD and may be present with other disorders.